chamaeleonidae/api/docs/apis/profiles.md

 - Retrieve a user by `id`, `uid` and `email`.
 - Search for users or get the count of users using any of the properties you have sent to us.
+- Clear or reset a specific user's data.
+- Delete a user permanently